ttych/lego_cynefin/contents/lego_complicated.md

 ## Challenge

-> Construct a structure as soon as possible with the following contraints :
+> Build a structure, as quickly as possible, with the following contraints :
-> - at least 20 blocks high
+> - At least 20 blocks high
-> - a regular color pattern
+> - Regular color pattern
-> - each new level should not have more blocks than the previous
+> - Each new level should not have more blocks than the previous

 ----------